voucherifyio/voucherify-openapi/CONTRIBUTING.md

 Good practices:
 - for literal unions use `enum`
 - for types unions, use `oneOf`,
 - for attributes that may contain `null`, add `"nullable": true`
+- if attribute is always `null`, set type: `null`
 - for dates use `"type": "string", "format": "date-time"` or `"type": "string", "format": "date"`
-- for the object, add the "required" attribute which should contain a list of required attributes in the object
+- for the object type `object`, add the `required` attribute which should contain a list of required attributes in the object

 ## Contribution to documentation